MetaVigil

 The piece that connects you to her.

-iPhone — the hub
+iPhone, the hub

 Always with you.

-• Live tab — where she is right now and how she is
+• Live tab: where she is and whether she&#39;s moving

-• Resident timeline — last 24 hours at a glance
+• Resident timeline: last 24 hours at a glance

-• Alerts — falls, vitals out of pattern, prolonged absence
+• Alerts: falls, vitals out of pattern, prolonged absence

-• Two-tap disposition — confirm, dismiss, escalate
+• Two-tap disposition: confirm, dismiss, escalate

-Apple Watch — the glance
+Apple Watch, the glance

 Five-second check-in.